aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

 });
 ```

+The default staging stack will create roles to publish to the S3 bucket and ECR repositories,
-You can also specify an existing IAM role for the `fileAssetPublishingRole` or `imageAssetPublishingRole`:
+assumable by the deployment role.
+You can also specify an existing IAM role for the
+`fileAssetPublishingRole` or `imageAssetPublishingRole`:

 ```ts
 const app = new App({